baby636/p2pvps-client/client/rpi/flash-storage/README.md

 That's it!
 Once the application presents the message `Docker image has been built and is running.`, your device is now connected to the P2P VPS server and listed on the market for rent.

+10. If you've successfully gotten this far, the next step is to get the software to start on bootup.
+First, stop the programs you just started by hitting Ctrl-C. Then stop the Docker container with `docker stop flash-shell`

+11. Install PM2 with the command:

+`sudo npm install -g pm2`

+12. Start the P2P VPS client with this command:

+`pm2 start p2p-vps-client.js`

+13. Finally, save the process with this command:

+`sudo env PATH=$PATH:/usr/local/bin pm2 startup systemd -u pi --hp /home/pi`

+and save the state of PM2 with this command:

+`npm save`